Leveraging Generative Artificial Intelligence for Causal Inference with Unstructured Data: Introduction

 \section{Introduction}

-The emergence of Generative Artificial Intelligence (GenAI), including large language models and diffusion models, has transformed many aspects of society.
-In this paper, we show that GenAI can also serve as a powerful tool for causal and predictive inference.
-We introduce a new statistical framework, {\it GenAI-Powered Inference} (GPI), which leverages open-source GenAI models to enhance statistical analysis with high-dimensional unstructured data such as text and images.
+The emergence of Generative Artificial Intelligence (GenAI), including large language models and diffusion models, has transformed society and scientific research.
+In this paper, we show that GenAI can also serve as a powerful tool for causal inference with unstructured data such as text and images.
+Specifically, we introduce a new statistical framework, {\it GenAI-Powered Inference} (GPI), which leverages open-source GenAI models to improve causal inference with high-dimensional unstructured data.

-This paper illustrates the power of GPI through the following three applications: \begin{enumerate} \item \textbf{Text as confounder}: Estimating causal effects of a treatment by adjusting for latent confounders embedded in textual data
+We illustrate the power of GPI through the following three applications: \begin{enumerate} \item \textbf{Text as confounder}: Estimating the causal effects of a treatment variable by adjusting for latent confounders embedded in textual data

-\item \textbf{Predictive effects of image features}: Assessing the predictive impact of specific image features while adjusting for other relevant characteristics in the same image.
+\item \textbf{Image as Treatment}: Isolating the impact of specific image features from that of other correlated features in the same image

-\item \textbf{Structural model of texts}: Estimating structural models that incorporate both observed and latent textual features as covariates. \end{enumerate} A common challenge in these settings is that while high-dimensional unstructured data are observed, we do not know, {\it a priori}, which features serve as relevant confounders.
+\item \textbf{Structural model of texts}: Fitting a structural model that incorporates both observed and latent textual features as covariates \end{enumerate} A common challenge in these settings is that while high-dimensional unstructured data are observed, we do not know, {\it a priori}, which features of such data serve as relevant confounders.

-GPI addresses this challenge by leveraging the ability of GenAI to generate or replicate unstructured data and to extract low-dimensional vector representations.
-Machine learning is then applied to these representations to identify a {\it deconfounder}, which is a summary of confounding information.
-Because these representations were used in the actual generative process, GPI eliminates the need to explicitly model the data-generating process or fine-tune the underlying GenAI models.
+GPI addresses this challenge by leveraging the ability of GenAI to generate or reproduce unstructured data and extracting lower-dimensional vector representations that are guaranteed to contain all the relevant information.
+Machine learning is then applied to these representations to estimate a {\it deconfounder}, which is a summary of confounding information.
+Because these representations were used to generate unstructured data, GPI eliminates the need to explicitly model the data-generating process, fine-tune foundation models, or estimate text and image representations.
 This makes GPI a broadly accessible framework.
-Our open-source Python package {\tt GPI}, which is available at \url{https://gpi-pack.github.io/}, implements the proposed methodology, further enhancing its applicability.
+Our open-source Python package {\tt GPI}, which is available at \url{https://gpi-pack.github.io/}, implements the proposed methodology to further enhance its applicability in applied research.